KostaBarbar/Java_Assign_2/README.md

 - Display Choice event listener for client server
 - Prepare event listener and functionality for both prototypes
 - Bill event listener and functionality for both prototypes
+- List component
+- NutritionalInfoTable component
 - Order class
 - OrderRecord class
+- OrderStatus class
 - DataController class
 - DataModel class, extends standard model to include threading.
 - onModelUpdate class
 - Customer, Receptionist and Chef models and controllers
 - Creating orders in client server prototype
+- TCP Client\Server Model in pre-integration (was not used in final)

 ---